We anticipate merging the two companies early in the second quarter of 2019.

 General Merger Questions and Comments

 A more recent example of distributor consolidation in the province is the amalgamation of Enersource, Horizon Utilities, and PowerStream on February 1, 2017, and their purchase of Hydro One Brampton on February 28, 2017.
 This consolidation was approved by municipal shareholders and the Ontario Energy Board, creating a new distributor named Alectra.
 Then, in December 2017, the City of Guelph decided to merge its local utility, Guelph Hydro, with Alectra.
 This was done in recognition of the need for scale and innovation in the distribution sector.
-In addition, Thunder Bay Hydro and Kenora Hydro recently received municipal approvals to merge into one company that serves both communities, while Entegrus Powerlines in Chatham-Kent and St. Thomas Energy in St. Thomas received municipal approvals in mid-2017 and are now awaiting OEB approval.
+In addition, Thunder Bay Hydro and Kenora Hydro recently merged to form Synergy North, while Entegrus Powerlines in Chatham-Kent and St. Thomas Energy in St. Thomas received OEB approval on April 1, 2018.

 The momentum for utility consolidation is increasing as all utilities look to ensure their long-term sustainability to provide benefits to their customers and their shareholders.